-Meter that measures the active energy (Wh) flow in both directions (import and export) and displays both imported and exported energy in separate registers.
+A smart meter that measures the active energy (Wh) flow in both directions (import and export) and displays both imported and exported energy in separate registers.

 NOTE: Active energy flow in a meter is measured in watt-hours (Wh).

 Calendar Year